nullist0/green-04/README.md

 - Making CardNews.
 - Sharing CardNews.

-## Licensing
+## License
 We used OpenSource Softwares, so noticed licenses of softwares in NOTICE.md.
 And our software is licensed by Apache 2.0. (more information, LICENSE.md).

+## Development
+You can read about Development Manual in Documentation folder.